Slam-door train: Preservation

 The last units were withdrawn from the mainline railway network in November 2005, and South West Trains ran slam-door trains on the Lymington branch line in Hampshire until 22 May 2010.
 It had taken two '3-CIG' (Class 421) units and installed central locking and ran the service as a 'heritage line'.

 South West Trains has also retained a complete 4-VEP (Class 423) unit which is in storage.
 Other examples of slam door trains are held by various museums and private groups, however there are no remaining examples of some types of the units, with the AC electric units having fared particularly badly.
 Slam-door electric trains are generally unattractive to preserved railways as they are unable to run under their own power while diesel units remain in service on many preserved railways around the UK.

 Another problem is that many slam-door trains contain asbestos.
-This was removed from some when they were refurbished in the 1980s, but many slam-door trains were incinerated to destroy the asbestos.
-Those that remain have to be treated by anyone that wished to purchase them, which is a very expensive process that also damages the units.
+This was removed from some during refurbishments in the 1980s, but many slam-door trains have been incinerated to destroy the asbestos.
+Those that remain must have their asbestos removed by anyone that wishes to purchase them, which is a specialist, expensive process that also damages the units.